Classic Moules Frites

-I think we can all agree that eating these two foods together always results in one eating far too many fries (wait, is that even possible?).
-And that, while the seafood plays a critical role, the broth generally remains the star of the show.
+While the mussels play a critical role, the cooking broth is the true star of this dish.
 The accompanying side of deliciously salty French fries is the icing on the cake.
-Or some crusty, good bread.
-Both?
-Sure, why not.
-The more vehicles to soak up the sauce, the better.
+Or substitute crust sourdough bread.
+The more vehicles to soak up the sauce, the better!

 Tips for Buying Mussels:

-– Generally, most grocery stores will sell mussels in mesh bags by weight or offer them loose.
-Most of the time, the pre-packaged bags will be a cheaper price per pound.
-However, bags also make it more likely that you will encounter several mussels with cracked or open shelves—which inevitably will have to be thrown out.
-If I do buy the bags, I usually account for this by purchasing an additional 1/2 pound more than I really need.
+- Most grocery stores will sell mussels in mesh bags by weight or offer them loose.
+Most of the time, the pre-packaged bags will be a cheaper in price per pound.
+However, I prefer to buy them loose.
+Bagged mussels can often contain more cracked and dead mussels which will have to be discarded.
+If I do buy bagged mussels, I recommend purchasing an additional 1/2 pound or so to account for this.

 - If mussels are offered loose, you will be expected to pick them out yourself.
-Choose mussels which are tightly closed, feel heavy for their size, and do not have any visible cracks or broken shells.
+Choose mussels that are tightly closed, feel heavy for their size, and do not have visible cracks or broken shells.

-- If you are planning on preparing the mussels for a main course, purchase roughly a pound per serving.
+- If you are planning on preparing the mussels for a main course, purchase roughly 1 pound per serving.

-- Once you get home, remove them from the plastic bag that you bought them in, or mesh bag, rinse each mussel briefly under running cold water, dry on a towel, place in a shallow bowl and store in the refrigerator.
-Drying them ensures that no mussels will sit in stagnant water—which will cause them to die.
-Another option is to store them over ice–however, ensure that there is proper drainage for any ice that melts.
+- Once you get home, remove the mussels from the bag, rinse each mussel briefly under running cold water, dry on a kitchen linen, and transfer to a shallow bowl and immediately store in the refrigerator.
+This ensures that the mussels will not sit in stagnant water, which causes them to die.
+Another option is to store the mussels over ice; however, ensure that there is proper drainage for any melting.

-– Sometimes mussels will tend to open slightly once stored in the fridge.
+- Mussels tend to open slightly once stored in the fridge.
 If you are unsure whether or not a mussel is alive, tap the shell several times with your forefinger.
-If alive, the shell should begin to close slowly.
+If alive, the shell should slowly close.
 If it doesn’t do anything, discard the mussel.
 It is most likely dead.

 - Scrub and rinse each individual mussel under cold tap water to remove any excess grit and dirt.
-These steps can be done ahead or time.
+These steps can be done ahead of cooking.

-– About 10-15 minutes before I plan on cooking the mussels, I de-beard them.
-De-bearding too early weakens the mussels and might prematurely kill them (since it is attached to the body of the mussel), so I leave this step to the very end.
-The beards are the stringy, brown parts of the mussel that are attached near the hinge—and what allows them to anchor themselves to rocks and other things.
-To remove these, grasp the strings between your thumb and forefinger and yank towards the hinge (pulling in the opposite direction will kill them) to remove.
-You can also use pliers or fish tweezers, if they’re being particularly stubborn.
-If one or two can’t be removed, it’s not the end of the world—I just wouldn’t recommend eating them!
+- Roughly 10 to 15 minutes before cooking, de-beard the mussels.
+De-bearding too early weakens the mussels and might prematurely kill them (since the beard is attached to the body of the mussel).
+The beards are the stringy, brown parts of the mussel that are attached near the hinge.
+This allows them to anchor themselves to rocks or other objects.
+To remove the bears, grasp the strings between your thumb and forefinger and yank towards the hinge (pulling in the opposite direction will kill them).
+You can also use pliers or fish tweezers if the beards are particularly stubborn.
+If one or two can’t be removed, it is not the end of the world, but do not eat them.

 Now that we’ve cleared up how to shop, clean, and prep mussels, let’s talk about this moules frites recipe!
-This is a very classic preparation of mussels–cooked in white wine, shallots, garlic, and butter.
-Some heavy cream is added for just the slightest bit of richness.
-Parsley is added at the end for color and freshness!
+This is a very classic preparation of mussels cooked with white wine, shallots, garlic, and butter.
+Heavy cream is added for a touch of richness.
+Parsley adds brightness and color.

 - 3 tablespoons extra virgin olive oil